joellen/testacious/source/_posts/diffusing.md

 Pretty shocking.
 More babysitters does not equal less risk.
 That's probably the only reason my kids survived to adulthood.

 The Houstonia quote vaguely reminded me of the **too many cooks in the kitchen** colloquialism - too many people trying to run the show.
 No one is responsible or everyone is responsible.
-As usual, extremes Neither one works.
+As usual, neither extreme is ideal.

-What's at the opposite end of the spectrum?

 ## Roles and Responsibilities